TCPShield/RealIP/README.md

 ### Compatibility

-TCPShield is compatible with Spigot / CraftBukkit, BungeeCord and Velocity.
+TCPShield is compatible with Spigot / CraftBukkit, BungeeCord, Velocity and Fabric.

 When using Spigot / CraftBukkit, [ProtocolLib](https://github.com/aadnk/ProtocolLib) needs to be installed.
 This does not apply when using Paper 1.16 build #503 or higher.